System Design Space

 • Policy decision point: RBAC/ABAC/ReBAC or policy-as-code.

-• Explicit deny-by-default as base mode.
+• Explicit deny-by-default as the baseline mode.

 Enforcement Plane